cylc/cylc-doc/src/user-guide/writing-suites/configuration.rst

 ^^^^^^^^^^^^^

-Cylc has native support for :cylc:conf:`flow.cylc` include-files, which may help to organize large suites.
+Cylc has native support for :cylc:conf:`flow.cylc` include-files, which may help to organize large workflows.
 Inclusion boundaries are completely arbitrary - you can think of include-files as chunks of the :cylc:conf:`flow.cylc` file simply cut-and-pasted into another file.
 Include-files may be included multiple times in the same file, and even nested.
-Include-file paths can be specified portably relative to the suite configuration directory, e.g.:
+Include-file paths can be specified portably relative to the workflow configuration directory, e.g.:

 .. code-block:: cylc